lorenzo7741/volatility/README.md

 We suppose to have a volatility surface dependent on delta, so we suppose to have $n\times k$ volatility points $\tilde \sigma_{ij}$ defined for delta $\tilde \Delta_i$ with $i = 1,...,n$ and for time-to-maturity $T_j$ with $j = 1,...,k$.
 Moreover we suppose to have an interpolation function $\sigma$ such that $\sigma( \tilde \Delta_i, T_j) = \tilde \sigma_{ij}$.
 This function can be whatever we prefer to interpolate smiles of our volatility function (linear interpolation, splines...).
-We define moneynesses $m_1, m_2, ..., m_h$ of our choice.
+We define moneyness $m_1, m_2, ..., m_h$ of our choice.
 We know that there exists a function
 $\Delta = F(m, T, \sigma)$ which, given a time to maturity $T$, a maturity $m$ and a volatility $\sigma$, returns the associated $\Delta$.
 Function $F$ can be easily derived from the option delta formula (for both Black and Scholes's model and Black's model).
 By substituting the interpolation function in $\sigma$ we obtain that